RediSearch/RediSearch/docs/docs/quickstart.md

     2) "{\"brand\":\"nHill\",\"model\":\"Summit\",\"price\":1200,\"description\":\"This budget mountain bike from nHill performs well both on bike paths and on the trail.
 The fork with 100mm of travel absorbs rough terrain.
 Fat Kenda Booster tires give you grip in corners and on wet trails.
 The Shimano Tourney drivetrain offered enough gears for finding a comfortable pace to ride uphill, and the Tektro hydraulic disc brakes break smoothly.
 Whether you want an affordable bike that you can take to work, but also take trail in mountains on the weekends or you\xe2\x80\x99re just after a stable, comfortable ride for the bike path, the Summit gives a good value for money.\",\"condition\":\"new\"}"
 {{< / clients-example >}}

-### Query with a single term
+### Single-term query

-To perform simple single term query and find all bicycles with specific model we can use the following query:
+To perform a simple, single-term query, such as finding all bicycles with a specific model, we can use the following query:

 {{< clients-example search_quickstart query_single_term >}}
 > FT.SEARCH "idx:bicycle" "@model:Jigger" LIMIT 0 10